Q:

 A:

-What Reagents to Use for Testing Starch: A Guide to Comprehensive Analysis and Application
+From what I've seen, What Reagents to consumption to Testing Starch: A Guide to thorough Analysis and consumption

-starch is a kind of polysaccharide which widely exists in plants.
-Because of its unique physical and chemical properties, starch has important applications in food, pharmaceutical, paper and other industries.
-In order to accurately detect the presence of starch and its content, the scientific community has developed a variety of reagents and detection methods.
-In this paper, the problem of "what reagent is used to detect starch" will be analyzed in detail from the aspects of starch properties, detection methods and reagent selection.
+starch is a kind of polysaccharide which broadly exists in vegetation.
+From what I've seen, due to its unique physical and chemical characteristics, starch has crucial applications in food, medical, paper and other industries.
+But In order to accurately detect the presence of starch and its content, the scientific community has developed a variety of reagents and detection methods.
+In this paper, the issue of "what reagent is applied to detect starch" will be analyzed in detail from the aspects of starch characteristics, detection methods and reagent selection.
+Basic characteristics and Testing standards of

 starch is a macromolecule formed from glucose linked by α-1,4 glycosidic bonds, and its structure determines its behavior in different media.
-Starch is insoluble in cold water, but soluble in hot water to form a colloid, and has a certain viscosity and stability.
-In practical applications, the demand for starch detection is mainly concentrated in the following aspects:
+Starch is insoluble in cold aquatic environments, however dissolves in hot aquatic environments to form a colloid, and has a certain viscosity and stability.
+And In practical applications, the demand to starch detection is mainly concentrated in the following aspects:

-the reagents for detecting starch are mainly based on the chemical properties and physical and chemical properties of starch.
-The following are several commonly used detection methods and their corresponding reagents:
+the reagents to detecting starch are mainly based on the chemical characteristics and physical and chemical characteristics of starch.
+The following are several frequently applied detection methods and their corresponding reagents:

-iodine is one of the most classic methods for detecting starch.
-The principle is based on the property of starch to form a blue complex with iodine molecules.
+iodine is one of the most classic methods to detecting starch.
+From what I've seen, The principle is based on the property of starch to form a blue complex with iodine molecules.
 The specific operation is as follows:

-• reagent composition iodine solution is usually prepared from iodine (I2) and potassium iodide (KI), and the concentration is generally 0.01~0.02.
+reagent composition iodine solution is usually prepared from iodine (I2) and potassium iodide (KI), and the levels is generally 0.
+Makes sense, right?.
+And 01~0.
+0

 2. Phosphate phenol reagent (Phenol Reagent) detection method